visivo-io/visivo/mkdocs/use_cases.md

-## For Engineers: Visivo as a Devops Unlock
+## For Engineers: Visivo as a DevOps Unlock

 ## For Analytics: Visivo as a BI Solution